 Lloyd's "Scorcher" was patented in 1924 (GB 210678) and is more robust piece of machined metal than the other tools.
 It was a single piece of metal with 4 long prongs.
 The wool was wrapped around the outer prongs and the inner prongs held the wool flat against the canvas.
 The machine sewing foot ran along the centre slot.

 THE "MARVEL HEMSTITCHER"

 The Marvel Sewing Invention (hemstitcher and rug-making tool) also came with illustrated directions and was described as a simple metal wonder that easily performs plain hemstitching, two-piece hemstitching, pleating, criss-cross hemstitching, smocking, picoting, and more - which included making looped rugs in the same way as the Singercraft guide.
 This handy aid promised to release the drudgery from stitchery.
 It performed the same way as the Singercraft Guide and used the same basic method of preparation and simple machine stitching.

 THE "EMPIRE" RUG AND TRIMMING MAKER

 Another rug and trimming making gauge was the “Empire Rug and Trimming Maker” made by Mercer & Phillips of 37, Albion Hill, Brighton, Sussex.
-This adjustable rug gauge had Patent Pending 22309, but it looks as though this patent wasn’t granted.
+This adjustable rug gauge had Patent Pending 22309, but it looks as though this patent wasn’t granted and I found another set with the patent number 21522/52.
 The operation was similar to the other tools mentioned here.
 It comprised two rods (which are missing) that were held a fixed distance apart by the metal clips shown.